siudeer/airspace-hugo/exampleSite/content/english/service.md

     implications of movement for animal such as predator-prey interactions, migration, disease spread, and impact of human activities on their movement.
-Our research strive at improving our understanding of these species ecology but also finding ways of ensuring a safe future for these species."
+Our research strive at improving our understanding of these species ecology but also finding ways of ensuring a safe future for these species.
   image: images/swel_pics.jpg
   button:
     enable: true